dexidp/dex/Documentation/storage.md

 The rest of this section will explore internal details of how dex uses `ThirdPartyResources`. __Admins should not interact with these resources directly__, except when debugging.
 These resources are only designed to store state and aren't meant to be consumed by humans.
 For modifying dex's state dynamically see the [API documentation](api.md).

 The `ThirdPartyResource` type acts as a description for the new resource a user wishes to create.
-The following an example of a resource managed by dex:
+The following is an example of a resource managed by dex:

 ```
 kind: ThirdPartyResource